strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ## API Endpoints

-Creating a Content-Type automatically create some **REST API endpoints** available to interact with it.
+Creating a Content-Type automatically creates some REST API endpoints available to interact with it.

 :::note
 [Components](/developer-docs/latest/development/backend-customization/models.md#components) don't have API endpoints.